MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Authentication

-In order to use the features of Mirrorfly Plugin for Flutter, you should initiate the `MirrorflyPlugin` instance through user authentication with Mirrorfly server.
-This instance communicates and interacts with the server based on an authenticated user account, allowing the client app to use the Mirrorfly Plugin's features.
+In order to use the features of MirrorFly Chat, you should initiate the `Mirrorfly` instance through user authentication with MirrorFly server.
+This instance communicates and interacts with the server based on an authenticated user account, allowing the client app to use the MirrorFly Chat features.

-Here are the steps to sending your first message using the Mirrorfly Plugin:
+Here are the steps to sending your first message using the MirrorFly Chat:

-### Step 1: Initialize the Mirrorfly Plugin
+### Step 1: Initialize the MirrorFly Chat

-To initialize the plugin, place the below code in your `main.dart` file inside `main` function before `runApp()`.
+To initialize the Chat, place the below code in your `main.dart` file inside `main` function before `runApp()`.

 ```dart
  void main() {